-- For example, if you are developing a new food product, having a technician create the right look and taste is only the start.
-Other issues include sourcing ingredients, the mass production process, quality control, packaging, customer trials, costing and pricing, and so on.
+- For example, if you are developing a new food product, having a technician who can create the right look and taste is essential.
+Other issues include sourcing ingredients, the mass production process, quality control and pricing.

-You may need to include several people from outside your business (see 4).
+- You may need to include several people from outside your business in your team.

-- If you can only afford a half-hearted attempt, do not begin.
-Without the critical mass of people, time and money invested, your project will be doomed.
+- If you can only afford a half-hearted attempt, do not even begin.
+Without the critical mass of people, time and money invested, your project will be doomed to failure.

 - If you commit too many resources, the rest of your business may suffer.

-1.3 You need personal commitment to the success of the project.
+You need personal commitment to the success of the project

-- Though teamwork is important (see 4), in a smaller business it is often the owner-manager who must drive the project.
+- Though teamwork is important, in a smaller business it is often the owner-manager who must drive the project.

-In practice, most new product development is incremental - improving on an existing product.
-Compared with starting a product from scratch, this is relatively straightforward.
+- In practice, most new product development is incremental - improving on an existing product.
+Compared with starting from scratch, this is relatively straightforward.